 For as long as this knowledge remains I can suffer whatever is happening to me, for I know God will break all the chains that are binding me tight in the darkness trying to fill me with fear For there is no night, without dawning and I know that my morning is near.

-This message was laid upon my heart, towards encouragement to the believers in Christ, who in the midst of difficult days ahead; may become discouraged.
-But to keep one's eyes wholly upon their true source of help in such troublesome times; the Lord Jesus Christ and a Heavenly Father!
+This message was laid upon my heart, towards encouragement to the believers in Christ, who in the midst of difficult days ahead; that they may become discouraged, but to keep one's eyes wholeheartedly upon their true source of help in troublesome times; the Lord Jesus Christ and a Heavenly Father!

-This message is also directed to those still in darkness, without the benefit of a Savior (the Lord Jesus Christ); that a greater hope lies in Him. than any pleasures of this world which are but for a moment.
-To search Him out; for He is not far from any who will seek Him out!
+This message is also directed to those still in darkness, without the benefit of a Savior (the Lord Jesus Christ); that a greater hope lies in Him; to search Him out; for He is not far from any who will call upon Him!

 GOT QUESTIONS A Website where Bible questions are answered.
 With over 4,500 answers to frequently asked Bible questions published online, approximately 75% of the questions have answers available instantly.
 This Website is an easy way to search out any questions you may have.